RedHatEMEA/jon-demo-project/README.md

 To manage the JON demo, use the JON demo options, (ID) to Install and (DD) to Delete the JON Demo.
 Follow the prompts.

+Note: An internet connection is required for an initial install with no postgreSQL database installed locally.
 Note: If you already installed an rhq database, it will prompt you to create a new database, just choose the name.
 Note: For demo purposes, all the scan periods on the agent are set to occur every 30 seconds to ensure changes made during the demo are picked up quickly.
 Note: JON 2.x required a license, it will need to be manually added and has not been tested with the latest version of the script.

+*IT IS BEST NOT TO MODIFY ANY OF THE SCRIPT FILES OR INSTALLED DEMOS BY HAND AND TO USE THE SCRIPT WHERE NECESSARY TO MAKE CHANGES TO THE WHOLE ENVIRONMENT*

 ******************************************************************************